 It’s important to CENTER your main pieces based on what they’re facing or what they’re against.
 For example:

-- If the furniture is against a window (below), it should be PERFECTLY centered on the window.
+- If the furniture is against a window (below), it should be PERFECTLY centred on the window.
 This also applies to wall spaces, as long as the wall space doesn’t extend ridiculously far or into another space

 BTW, the blog post links will be SUPER HELPFUL to read and I’ll include a summary of them at the end for you to refer to so you don’t have to bounce around too much.